yanyi9696/pokemon-showdown/data/mods/gen1/README.md

 EVd to the max and we had some kind of different IVs, which maxed at 15 and every point gave 2 to the stat, so in a similar fashion, Pokes used to have 30 IVs on each stat.

-The following sources have been used and extremely useful when developing this mod: https://raw.github.com/po-devs/pokemon-online/master/bin/database/rby-stuff.txt https://www.smogon.com/rb/articles/differences https://www.smogon.com/forums/threads/past-gens-research-thread.3506992/#post-5878612
+The following sources have been used and extremly useful when developing this mod: https://raw.github.com/po-devs/pokemon-online/master/bin/database/rby-stuff.txt https://www.smogon.com/rb/articles/differences https://www.smogon.com/forums/threads/past-gens-research-thread.3506992/#post-5878612